French ironclad Bayard

 Bayard was the lead ship of the Bayard class of ironclad barbette ships built for the French Navy in the late 1870s and 1880s.
 Intended for service in the French colonial empire, she was designed as a "station ironclad", smaller versions of the first-rate vessels built for the main fleet.
-The Vauban class was a scaled down variant of Amiral Duperré.
-They carried their main battery of four 240 mm guns in open barbettes, two forward side-by-side and the other two aft on the nautical.
+The Vauban class was a scaled-down variant of Amiral Duperré.
+They carried their main battery of four 240 mm guns in open barbettes, two forward side-by-side and the other two aft on the centerline.
 Bayard was laid down in 1876 and was commissioned in 1882.

 Design

 The Bayard class of barbette ships was designed in the late 1870s as part of a naval construction program that began under the post-Franco-Prussian War fleet plan of 1872.
 At the time, the French Navy categorized its capital ships as high-seas ships for the main fleet, station ironclads for use in the French colonial empire, and smaller coastal defense ships.
 The Bayard class was intended to serve in the second role, and they were based on the high-seas ironclad Amiral Duperré, albeit a scaled-down version.

 Bayard was 81.22 m long at the waterline, with a beam of 17.45 m and a draft of 7.49 m.
 She displaced 6363 t.
 The crew numbered 20 officers and 430 enlisted men.
-Her propulsion machinery consisted of two compound steam engines with steam provided by eight coal-burning fire-tube boilers.
+Her propulsion machinery consisted of two compound steam engines driving a pair of screw propellers, with steam provided by eight coal-burning fire-tube boilers.
 Her engines were rated to produce 4000 ihp for a top speed of 14 kn.
 To supplement the steam engines on long voyages overseas, she was fitted with a full-ship rig.